 The chemicals commonly used to treat pool water have the potential to cause serious injury, especially when a person comes into contact with them before they have been diluted by pool water.
 Some of the more common kinds of injuries caused by pool chemicals include:

 - Chemical burns

 - Eye injuries

 - Neurological dysfunction

 These injuries have the potential to cause significant discomfort and require significant medical intervention.
 In some cases, victims may develop conditions or complications that have long-term effects.
 Consequently, it is important for people injured by negligently handled pool chemicals to ensure that their legal rights are protected by hiring an experienced attorney.

 Pool chemical injuries may entitle victims to significant compensation for their losses.
 Common damages available in a pool chemical injury cases include compensation for medical bills, lost income, loss of quality of life, and pain and suffering, among others.
-To schedule a free consultation with one of our attorneys, call the Dolman Law Group, today at (727) 451-6900.
+To schedule a free consultation with one of our attorneys, call the Sibley Dolman Gipe Accident Injury Lawyers, PA, today at (727) 451-6900.
 To send us an email, please fill out and submit our online contact form available here.